 This year a ‘Free community pride’ event will be held on Friday the 24th September.
 Free tickets can be claimed via the Birmingham Pride website.

 Disability Equality Training (DIT) is available for Birmingham Pride volunteers and security staff and this includes an online version.
 We will also have a short guide for security staff on the day explaining the accessible wristbands and what that entitles you to.

 On our map and Venues page we will state the level of accessibility for each venue.
 This includes fully accessible, partially accessible or inaccessible venues.
 A fully accessible venue has step free entry and access to all areas as well as accessible toilets.

+A partially accessible venue has step free access as a minimum although most also have accessible toilets.
 These venues will also be shown on our Festival Map which you will be given on the day.